-Create your own colorful forest of geometric Christmas trees for a modern twist on this year’s holiday decor!
+Create your own colorful forest of geometric wooden Christmas trees for a modern twist on this year’s holiday decor!
 These bright and fun trees are crafted from thin plywood and once put together stand on their own for a simple holiday display- perfect for a table centerpiece or mantle decor!

 - thin plywood (available in small cuts at your local hardware or craft store)

 - paint (acrylic or spray paint if preferred)

 - paint brush

 Instructions step by step to craft the Christmas trees: